taylorpaddock/passwordgenerator/README.md

 ## How to Contribute

-Update criteria to add more character types.
+Update javascript to store passwords in application.